 The bean meatballs add fiber, flavor, and substance to this recipe.
 Each bite has a little something special about it.

 Did you know the average person has over 10,000 taste buds?
 That’s a lot of tasting.
 And we each have our own preferences as a result too.
 I can hit a wide swath of those taste buds with this Vegan Spaghetti Squash Recipe, but I’m not going to catch them all.
 So, that’s one reason I highly recommend being experimental and trying your hand at adapting recipes.
-Here’s some ways I would suggest changing this one around:
+Here are some ways I would suggest changing this one around:

 - I could see adding some raw walnuts to the beanballs, for a heartier flavor